na-na-hi/renget/archive/smgenlorePh2P1.md

 -> ![FoW 5b](https://files.catbox.moe/xgvzv1.jpg) <-

    Back in Egypt, Athena is ashamed at 'her' *(her, past tense)* army, as they're lounging around in the spoils of war from Ares's indisputably, unquestionably successful campaign.
-She forces them to get off their asses and pray to Ra so he can get a Worshippower boost and use it to heal his eyes *(the ones that Ares had gouged out)* - ending the endless eclipse acoss the Earth
+She forces them to get off their asses and pray to Ra so he can get a Worshippower boost and use it to heal his eyes *(the ones that Ares had gouged out)* - ending the endless eclipse acoss the Earth.
    Straight away, they mobilise to Asgard, after Ra gives her a free vision that it's doomed to fall and Hel will escape her recent confinement - at least, if they don't hurry the fuck up.

 -> ![FoW 6a](https://files.catbox.moe/r37ix9.jpg) <-